Karen L. Wooley

 Karen L. Wooley is an American polymer chemist.
 She is a Distinguished Professor at Texas A&M University whose research focuses on developing novel polymers and nanostructured materials.
+Previously, she was the James S. McDonnell Distinguished University Professor in Arts & Sciences at Washington University in St. Louis.

 Early life and education

 Wooley was born and raised in Oakridge, Oregon, a small logging community in the mountains of Oregon.
 She received her B.Sc. in Chemistry from Oregon State University in 1988, and a Ph.D. in Polymer/Organic Chemistry from Cornell University in 1993 under the guidance of Jean Fréchet.

 Career

 Wooley is internationally recognized as a leader in the area of multifunctional macromolecules (polymers and related materials).
 Wooley has changed the way modern chemists think about the design, synthesis, and functionalization of organic polymers.
 She is credited with bringing a rational designed-based synthetic approach to the field of polymer chemistry; an approach traditionally reserved for small molecule synthetic targets like natural products.
-She is a member of the American Academy of Arts & Sciences, the National Academy of Inventors, and the National Academy of Sciences.
+She is a member of the American Academy of Arts and Sciences, the National Academy of Inventors, and the National Academy of Sciences.